-52. In the context of buses, the word "route" has been held by the Privy Council to mean "an abstract conception of a line of travel between one terminus and another, and to be something distinct from the highway traversed", whereas the highway itself means the physical track along which an omnibus runs.
-This would suggest that the latter of the two alternatives set out above is to be preferred in this context.
+56. In the context of buses, the word "route" has been held by the Privy Council to mean "an abstract conception of a line of travel between one terminus and another, and to be something distinct from the highway traversed", whereas the highway itself means the physical track along which an omnibus runs.
+22 This would suggest that the latter of the two alternatives set out above is to be preferred in this context.

-&lt;sup>17 Kelani Valley Motor Transit Co ltd v Colombo-Ranapura Omnibus Co Ltd [1946] AC 338 at 345-346 per Sir John Beaumont.
-"The Commissioner has to work out the routes on which a public transport service is to be provided, and in so doing he may have to specify the highway to be followed by the route since there may be alternative roads leading from one terminus to another, but that does not make the route and the highway the same.
-In their Lordships' view it is of the essence of a route for which a licence is granted that it should run from one terminus to another."
+22 Kelani Valley Motor Transit Co ltd v Colombo-Ranapura Omnibus Co Ltd [1946] AC 338 at 345-346 per Sir John Beaumont.
+"The Commissioner has to work out the routes on which a public transport service is to be provided, and in so doing he may have to specify the highway to be followed by the route since there may be alternative roads leading from one terminus to another, but that does not make the route and the highway the

-- 53. Similarly, in Brownsea Haven Properties Ltd v Poole Corpn, the Court of Appeal held that the power for local authorities to make an order for the "route" to be observed by carts, carriages, vehicles and persons, included a power to specify a direction only i.e. one way.
-This is a different context, but supports the broad construction of "route" as meaning "direction". - 54.
+- 57. Similarly, in Brownsea Haven Properties Ltd v Poole Corpn23, the Court of Appeal held that the power for local authorities to make an order for the "route" to be observed by carts, carriages, vehicles and persons, included a power to specify a direction only i.e. one way.
+This is a different context, but supports the broad construction of "route" as meaning "direction". - 58.
 Overall, therefore, at this stage, I consider that the phrase "specified route" would be likely to be given a broad interpretation and thus cover a route indicated from A to B, without a need for exact roads to be specified.